Tutorial: Converting a Single Instrument Audio File

 10. For the Timing Resolution, select Eighth, since we tapped on the quarter notes and there are two notes per tap.
 Click Next to continue.

-12. Click the Finish button to close the New Project Wizard and start the recognizer.
+12. Click the Finish button to close the New Project Wizard and start the converter.

-14. The MIDI file turned out pretty well, but if you want to adjust it further, you can reopen the project editor and make some changes.
-When you are finished, click the OK button to close the window and restart the recognizer with these optimized settings.
+15. The MIDI file turned out pretty well, but if you want to adjust it further, you can select the Modify project settings option to reopen the Project Editor and make some changes.
+For example, to help eliminate the extra quiet notes you saw in the notation, you can switch to the Dynamics tab and increase the MIDI Threshold from its current setting of 5 up to 10.
+When you are finished, click the OK button to close the window and restart the converter with these optimized settings.

-15. When it is finished, the Music Player will play the MP3 file and the new MIDI file together.
-You may want to open the MIDI editor again and edit notes individually as desired in the editor.
+16. When it is finished, the Results window will open again.
+You may want to select the Open MIDI file in MIDI editor/notation software option again and edit notes individually as desired in the editor.
 Be sure to save the final touched-up version of your MIDI file.
-You can also save your project settings if you desire.
+You can also select the option to Save project settings if you desire.